Cahaba, Alabama: Antebellum

 The town served as the county seat of Dallas County for several more decades.
 Based on revenues from the cotton trade, the town recovered from losing the capital, and reestablished itself as a social and commercial center.

 Centered in the fertile "Black Belt", Cahaba became a major distribution point for cotton shipped down the Alabama River to the Gulf port of Mobile.
 Successful planters and merchants built two-story mansions in town that expressed their wealth.
 St. Luke's Episcopal Church was built in 1854, designed by the nationally known architect, Richard Upjohn.

 When Cahaba was connected to a railroad line in 1859, a building boom was stimulated.
-In 1860 On the eve of the American Civil War, the town had 2,000 residents, according to the US Census.
-Some 64% were enslaved African Americans, reflecting the population of Dallas County, which was 75% black.
-Most were fieldworkers on cotton plantations.
-But in the town, free people of color dominated the poultry business.
+In 1860, before the American Civil War, the census listed 2,000 residents in the town.
+About 64% were African Americans, while the population of Dallas County was 75% black and composed largely of enslaved fieldworkers on cotton plantations.
+In the town, free people of color dominated the poultry business.